ebf/documentation/docs/components.md

 ###syntax

   - `type`: `"radiobuttons"`
+  - `name`: name of the local variable to set.
   - `options`: an array of option objects, each of which contains a label and a value
   - `defaultValue`: optional. the value of the default option to be preselected
   - `style`: